How to Run a Math-a-Thon Fundraiser

 Math-a-thons are the perfect fundraiser.
 They encourage kids to do more math while fundraising for their school, extra-curricular, or club at the same time.

-This page outlines the A-Z of math-a-thons, including planning, tracking donations, and tips for organizing and promoting the fundraiser.
+Here, we’ll show you the A-Z of math-a-thons, including planning, tracking donations, and ideas on how to organize and promote it.

 What is an "A-Thon" & How Does it Work?